 - 3 tbsp heavy cream

-Turn off the heat and move the saucepan onto your counter.
+- Turn off the heat and move the saucepan onto your counter.
 Add in your eggs, one at a time, mixing them into the dough well before adding the other egg.
-It may seem a bit difficult to mix the egg into the dough but after several seconds of vigorous beating, they'll get mixed in.
-Once the eggs are incorporated, you can choose to immediately pipe, or you can let the dough rest in the saucepan to firm up a bit for about 10 minutes if it seems too runny (see note).
+It may seem a bit difficult to mix the egg into the dough but after several seconds of vigorous beating, they'll get mixed in and the dough will look smooth and paste-like again rather than glossy and clumpy.
+Once the eggs are incorporated, you can fill a pastry bag fitted with a large round tip and pipe the batter out in medium size mounds (about 1 1/2 inches wide).